aioue/any.down/README.md

 - **Smart polling**: Exponential backoff for background sync operations

 ### 🔄 Request Optimization
-- **Incremental sync**: Only downloads tasks changed since last sync
+- **Smart change detection**: Only downloads when there are actual changes to tasks
 - **Optimized polling**: Reduces wait times with intelligent backoff
 - **Batch capability**: Framework for parallel requests (when beneficial)
 - **Change detection**: Avoids unnecessary file operations